Wokha

 Wokha is a town and municipality in the Indian state of Nagaland.
-It is the headquarters of Wokha District and is located about 75 km north of the state capital Kohima.
-Wokha literally means head count or census in Lotha language.
+It is the headquarters of Wokha District and is located about 75 km north of the state capital, Kohima.
+Wokha literally means head count or census in the Lotha language.
 It has a population of 35,004 and is predominantly inhabited by the Lotha Nagas.

 History

 Wokha was made as the district headquarters of the Naga hills under Assam by the British in 1876.
 By 1878, the headquarters was shifted to Kohima, but Wokha remained a subdivision.
 Later in 1889, the subdivision was shifted to Mokokchung.
 After India's independence, Wokha became a sub division in 1957 under Naga Hills Tuensang Area, and remained so till she became a district in 1973.

 Geography and climate

 Wokha is located at 26.1°N 94.27°E at an average elevation of 1,313 metres (4,793 feet).
 It has a warm temperate climate (classified as Cwa by Köppen and Geiger).
 The summer temperature of Wokha ranges from 16.1 °C to 32 °C. The winter temperature reaches a minimum of 2 °C. The average annual temperature in Wokha is 17.8 °C. The average annual rainfall is 1940 mm.